 Fragment of a small ceramic plate with a painting of Hermes.

 Baths of Diocletian, National Museum of Rome.

-Relief on the top of the inscribed funeral stele of the child Sextus Rufus Achilleus,
+Relief on the top of the inscribed funeral stele of Sextus Rufius Achilleus,

-Hermes, with petasos, chlamys, caduceus and a purse.
-To the left is a rooster,
+as Hermes, with a petasos, chlamys, caduceus and a purse.
+To the left

 Baths of Diocletian, National Museum of Rome.
 From the Kircherian Museum.